fjarri-attic/oldi-hero-translation/en/078_book1-exodos.md

 Without a shadow of doubt they will repeat, one after another, how Heracles drove the invulnerable Nemean lion into a cave with two exits, blocked one of them with stones, then entered through the other and strangled the monster --- and not one of them will wonder why the lion didn't simply leave through the spare exit while the hero was busy hauling stones to the first one?!

-Shaking their grey beards, they will tell how the hero beat on bronze tympana to drive the bronze-beaked, arrow-feathered birds out of Stymphalus, shooting down the flock with his bow --- and for some reason it will trouble no one whether a man can shoot a bow while simultaneously beating a drum?!
+Shaking their grey beards, they will tell how the hero beat on bronze tympana to drive the bronze-beaked, arrow-feathered birds out of Stymphalos, shooting down the flock with his bow --- and for some reason it will trouble no one whether a man can shoot a bow while simultaneously beating a drum?!

 Their bald heads gleaming, they will report that Iolaus Iphiclid took part in the slaying of the Lernaean Hydra --- forgetting to mention that Iolaus was not yet ten years old at the time, and never wondering how Iphicles Amphitryad could have let his underage son go on a deadly errand together with an uncle prone to fits, and after everything Alcides had done in Thebes, no less!